 I know from experience that monarchs never do this.
 I cut this one open, did an autopsy, and found this:

 … little maggots of trachid flies.
 I now pull the caterpillars off the stock plants and place them on far-flung Asclepias plants that have popped up around the nursery.
 When target insects are clustered together, it makes it too easy for the pathogen population to find them.
 It’s TOTAL WARFARE!!!

 One chrysalis proudly displayed for all to see took too long to hatch- two weeks.
 It took on a dark green color.
 So I ……….. zoomed in really close.

 …and saw yet another pathogen I haven’t identified yet that had eaten the helpless guy as he was pupating.
 As if monarchs don’t have enough problems!!!!
 I’m gonna figure out how to produce the maximum monarchs on my property at home and at the nursery.
 Gotta work fast!
 Why, you ask?

-It’s PATHETIC!
-Last year (2020), in California, they counted 1200 in the entire state.
-What did the tRUMP administration do?
-They refused to give the monarch butterflies protection when asked to do so (with the endangered species act because it would anger his agricultural donors like the Koch industry.
+It’s so sad that last year (2020), in California, they counted 1200 monarch butterflies in the entire state.
+What did the trump administration do?
+They refused to give the monarch butterflies protection when asked to do so (with the endangered species act) because it would anger his agricultural donors like the Koch industry.
 Endangered species protection would protect monarch environments from being filled in by developers and farmers and put tight controls on chemical usage in those same areas.
 Profits vs. the environment is a war that is unwinnable for non-humans.